cutelabnyc/nested-tuplets/README.md

 #### Container Scale

 You can also **scale** the size of a container by a ratio of two positive integers.
+It cannot be a decimal number.
 For example, `[2[][]][2, 3/5[][]]`, would generate a container of size two with two child containers, followed by a second container of size two with two child containers, this second one being 3/5 the size of the first.

 ![container scale in piano roll](img/pno-roll-6.png "Figure 9")

 In this way, Nestup facilitates the creation of looping clips with fragmentary meters in DAWs such as Ableton Live.
 Note that in the figure above, the end point of the loop is off of Ableton's "grid."

 Note: if you wish to scale a container and want to maintain its flexible size, simply writing a comma `,` followed by the desired ratio will add a container scale while maintaining the container's flexibility.
-For example, `[,8/3[][]]`
+For example, `[,8/3[][]]`.

+This would be a container of size 2, because it is a parent container with children whose sizes sum to 2.
+That size is then multiplied by 8/3 to produce its final size.

 ### The Subdivider